 The dyed burlap dries pretty wrinkly, so you’ll need to iron it.
 Also, cut off the frayed/shaggy ends and it’s ready to use for your project!

-Like I said before, the color possibilities are endless with this method of dying burlap… if you must use regular brown jute burlap, it’s going to come out a darker/muted version of whatever color you are trying to go for, so if you can make sure to start out with white and you won’t be sad with the results.
+If you don’t have a choice and must use regular brown jute burlap, it’s going to come out a darker/muted version of whatever color you are trying to go for, so if you can make sure to start out with white and you won’t be sad with the results.

 Your craft projects are about to take on a whole new level of awesome!
 Learn how to dye burlap any color that you could possibly want with this simple step by step tutorial using Rit Dye.